Rules for the growth-chamber 13 (phytotron)

 2) no one except the manager manipulates with banks other than his own; if you are not 100% sure how to program the banks, ask the manager to help you – be totally sure you are not changing someone’s parameters

-3) everybody has to label his banks with name, duration and what is inside and a warning sign in case of potential infestation
+3) the manager labels occupied banks with user name and a warning sign in case of potential infestation

 4) all pest outbreaks, other serious problems or equipment failures should be reported to the manager immediately